theparthway/docs/docs/cookbook/DemoApp.md

 - As previously discussed in the [useGardern Hook](/cookbook/demo-app#usegarden-hook) section, the `BitcoinOTA` instance is instantiated using the `signer` provided by the `evmProvider` (which is MetaMask in our case).
 Consequently, the popup prompts us to authorize the signer.
 - The exact moment that tiggers the MetaMask popup is the `await bitcoin.getBalance()` line, highlighted above.
 - The remaining logic manages two distinct states: one controls the MetaMask popup (`setIsMMPopupOpen`), while the other tracks whether the signer has been authorized (`isSigned`).
-If the request hasn't been signed and the popup is closed, it opens automatically (initiated by `bitcoin.getBalance`, which requires the signer).
+If the request hasn't been signed and the popup is closed, it will open automatically (initiated by `bitcoin.getBalance`, which requires the signer).
 Once the transaction is signed, the popup remains closed for subsequent balance retrievals.

 ![sing_request_popup](./images/metamask_sign_popup.png)